BautraE/interactive-noisy-simulation/README.md

 The issue comes from the fact that every time `IPython.display.display` is used, a new empty `div` element is created and rendered (not really 'empty', as it contains 2x more `div` elements inside of it, however, they appear as invisible elements with no content).

 Now this isn't all too good for 2 reasons:
-1. Huge whitespaces appear inside of Jupyter Notebook cell outputs between two output boxes (especially if the function uses a lot of JavaScript functions);
+1. Huge whitespaces appear inside of *Jupyter Notebook* cell outputs between two output boxes (especially if the function uses a lot of JavaScript functions);
-2. Every div is an additional element that exists in the DOM tree, which may eventually cause slight performance issues.
+2. Every `div` element is an additional element that exists in the *DOM* tree, which may eventually cause slight performance issues.

 ### 3.2.
 Attempted solutions

 #### 3.2.1.
 Hide the elements through CSS

-It is very simple to just hide all of these elements with the help of ***CSS***, however, it's still a lot of unnecessary elements that exist in the *DOM* tree.
+It is very simple to just hide all of these elements with the help of ***CSS***, however, this does not remove any of the unnecessary elements from the *DOM* tree.

 For the lack of a better solution, this is something that was used in the end.
-(Issues about alternative solutions are mentioned further on).
+(Issues with alternative solutions are mentioned further on).

 Used *CSS* code:
 ```css